 Together with volunteers, we lead education campaigns and sewing workshops teaching others how to make their own reusable pad as well as how to lead healthier and more environmentally sustainable lifestyles.
 We engage retired women volunteers to sew reusable pads that are later used for donation or for our workshops in Singapore.

-We hope to empower young women of all ages from around the world with the skills to sew their own reusable cloth pads as well as provide menstrual health education to create an open dialogue about the topic especially for women in underprivileged countries.
+Seva Seed hopes to empower women of all ages in Singapore and around the world with the skills to sew their own reusable cloth pads as well as provide menstrual health education to create an open dialogue about the topic.

 Women should never feel ashamed of being on their period - It is their birth right.
 As menstruation is an experience that transcends culture and class, this is our opportunity and mission to advance social transformation and ecological awareness through our cause.